Benefits and Considerations of Electricity as a Vehicle Fuel

 Using hybrid and plug-in electric vehicles instead of conventional vehicles can help reduce U.S. reliance on imported petroleum and increase energy security.
 Hybrid electric vehicles (HEVs) typically use less fuel than similar conventional vehicles, because they employ electric-drive technologies to boost efficiency.
 Plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles (EVs) are both capable of using off-board sources of electricity, and almost all U.S. electricity is produced from domestic coal, nuclear energy, natural gas, and renewable resources.

 HEVs typically achieve better fuel economy and have lower fuel costs than similar conventional vehicles.
 For example, the 2012 Honda Civic Hybrid has an EPA combined city-and-highway fuel economy estimate of 44 miles per gallon, while the estimate for the conventional 2012 Civic (four cylinder, automatic) is 32 miles per gallon.
-However, some HEV models employ hybrid technology to boost power rather than efficiency and consequently do not have substantial fuel economy advantages over similar conventional vehicles.
 Use the Find A Car tool on FuelEconomy.gov to compare fuel economy ratings of individual hybrid and conventional models.

 PHEVs and EVs can reduce fuel costs dramatically because of the low cost of electricity relative to conventional fuel.
 Because they rely in whole or part on electric power, their fuel economy is measured differently than in conventional vehicles.
 Miles per gallon of gasoline equivalent (mpge) and kilowatt-hours (kWh) per 100 miles are common metrics.
-Depending on how they're driven, today's light-duty EVs (or PHEVs in electric mode) can exceed 100 mpge and can achieve 30-40 kWh per 100 miles.
+Depending on how they're driven, today's light-duty EVs (or PHEVs in electric mode) can exceed 100 mpge and can drive 100 miles consuming only 25-40 kWh.

 The fuel economy of medium- and heavy-duty PHEVs and EVs is highly dependent on the load carried and the duty cycle, but in the right applications, they can maintain a strong fuel-cost advantage over their conventional counterparts as well.

-PHEVs and EVs have the benefit of flexible fueling: They can charge overnight at a residence (or a fleet facility), at a workplace, or at public charging stations.
+PHEVs and EVs have the benefit of flexible fueling: Since the electric grid is available almost anywhere people park, PEVs can charge overnight at a residence (or a fleet facility), at a workplace, or at public charging stations.
 PHEVs have added flexibility, because they can also refuel with gasoline or diesel (or possibly other fuels in the future) when necessary.
-Both types of vehicles can take advantage of distributed sources of renewable energy, such as solar panels on a rooftop.

 Public charging stations are not as ubiquitous as gas stations, but charging equipment manufacturers, automakers, utilities, Clean Cities coalitions, municipalities, and government agencies are establishing a rapidly expanding network of charging infrastructure.
-The number of publicly accessible charging units surpassed 7,000 in 2012.
+The number of publicly accessible charging stations surpassed 8,800 in 2014, offering more than 21,000 outlets.
 Search for electric charging stations near you.

 Although fuel costs for hybrid and plug-in electric vehicles are generally lower than for similar conventional vehicles, purchase prices can be significantly higher.
 However, prices are likely to decrease as production volumes increase.
 And initial costs can be offset by fuel cost savings, a federal tax credit, and state incentives.
 The federal Qualified Plug-In Electric Drive Motor Vehicle Tax Credit is available for PHEV and EV purchases through 2014 (or until manufacturers meet certain thresholds of vehicle sales).
 It provides a tax credit of $2,500 to $7,500 for new purchases, with the amount determined by the size of the vehicle and capacity of its battery.